 The most common presenting symptoms of pleural mesothelioma include chest pain and difficulty breathing.
 Peritoneal mesothelioma patients typically experience abdominal pain and distension.
-Anyone with a history of occupational asbestos exposure should remain watchful for these symptoms and report them to a doctor immediately.
+Anyone with a history of occupational asbestos exposure should remain watchful for these symptoms.
+Report them to a doctor immediately.

-Pinpointing the disease involves several procedures, including X-rays, CT scans, MRIs, PET scans and biopsies.
-Each of these tests is performed by a different medical professional, and most people get their diagnosis within two or three months from the time they notice their symptoms.
+Pinpointing the disease involves several procedures.
+These may include X-rays, CT scans, MRIs, PET scans and biopsies.
+Each of these tests is performed by a different medical professional.
+Most people get their diagnosis within two or three months from the time they notice their symptoms.

 Diagnosing the cancer in its earliest stages affords a wider range of treatment possibilities that could extend your life expectancy.
 It’s important that you find an expert who understands the different mesothelioma stages and can provide you the best treatment.

 Providing your doctor with a comprehensive work history is important to the diagnostic process.
-Because mesothelioma is a rare cancer with nonspecific symptoms, doctors are unlikely to suspect the disease unless a patient describes a former job where asbestos exposure may have occurred.
+Mesothelioma is a rare cancer with nonspecific symptoms.
+Doctors are unlikely to suspect the disease unless a patient describes a former job where asbestos exposure may have occurred.